Kawana Waters State College: History

 The senior campus of the school was opened on 28 January 1986 as Kawana Waters State High School, whilst the junior campus of the school was opened a year later on 27 January 1987.
 Effective from 1 January 2006, it merged with Bokarina State School, which was built in 1987, creating the P - 12 state school in its current form.
 The school still exists in it original campus buildings.

 Nomenclature

 The school is named after Kawana Waters, an urban centre on the Queensland Sunshine Coast on which the school is located.
 In the 1960s, Alfred Grant, one of the initial developers of the region, named the area after "Kawana", an Aboriginal word, of unidentified dialect, meaning "wild flowers".

-Kawana Waters State High School was chosen as the college's pot-amalgamation name through an extensive community consultation process before being approved by Rod Welford as Minister for Education.
+Kawana Waters State High School was chosen as the college's post-amalgamation name through an extensive community consultation process before being approved by Rod Welford as Minister for Education.
 The name was launched by Chris Cummins (Local Minister) at the 2006 Kawana Festival.

 Administration

 Staff

-As of 2024, the school has a teaching staff of 165 (Full Time Equivilant: 153) and a non-teaching staff of 70 (Full Time Equivilant: 52).
+As of 2024, the school has a teaching staff of 165 (Full Time Equivalent: 153) and a non-teaching staff of 70 (Full Time Equivalent: 52).